tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 Alternatively, Segment Routing (SR) {{!RFC8402}} may be used and the feasible paths can be realized by steering over specific segments or segment-lists using an SR policy.
-Further details on how the slice policy modes presented in this document can be realized over an SR network will be discussed in a separate document.
+Further details on how the slice policy modes presented in this document can be realized over an SR network is discussed in
+{{!I-D.bestbar-spring-scalable-ns}}, and [I-D.bestbar-lsr-spring-sa].

 # IANA Considerations